Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

-\item[\textbf{Sound for step-bounded pCTL formulas}] Just like in the finite RMDP case, pCTL-REBEL is sound for ARMDPs and any bounded pCTL formulas.
-This is a consequence of Theorem \ref{theorem1} that shows checking an ARMDP yields exactly the same results as its underlying MDP.
-More specifically, for an ARMDP, pCTL-REBEL returns a set of abstract states that are probabilistic bisimilar to all ground states in the underlying infinite MDP that satisfy the formula.
+\item[\textbf{Sound for step-bounded pCTL formulae}] PCTL-REBEL is sound for step-bounded pCTL formulae in an ARMDP.
+This is a consequence of Theorem~\ref{theorem1} that shows checking an ARMDP yields exactly the same results as checking its underlying MDP.
+PCTL-REBEL is not sound for indefinite-horizon formulae but it achieves precise approximation in practice.

-\item[\textbf{Complete}] PCTL-REBEL is complete for ARMDPs as it assigns a state value to all states.
-PCTL-REBEL captures the entire state space using the abstract states in the value function, just like in the case of finite RMDPs (see Section \ref{sec: properties of pCTL-REBEL}). \end{description}
+\item[\textbf{Complete}] PCTL-REBEL is complete for checking ARMDPs as all states are assigned a probability.
+PCTL-REBEL captures the entire state space by using an ordered set of relational $V^p$-rules. \end{description}